-This video is 15 full minutes of amazing… and the best part of it is all of the puppet activities it will inspire for kids of all ages.
+This video is 15 full minutes of amazing.
+And the best part of watching is that these puppet activities will no doubt inspire kids of all ages to create their own muppet-like characters.
 Watch Jim Henson and muppet designer and builder Don Sahlin demonstrate how to make puppets from socks, tennis balls, cloth, wooden spoons, potatoes, and other things you can find around the house.

 This pre-Sesame Street video aired on Public Television on Iowa Public Television’s Volume See kids’ show in 1969.

 More about Sahlin’s work on Muppet Fandom:

 He is “the inventor” of the Muppet look, from a design point of view.
 As discussed in the book Jim Henson’s Designs and Doodles, many of the Muppets began as Henson’s rough sketches, which Sahlin then built and modified as needed… Sahlin was known to refer to himself as the “guardian of the essence” of the Muppets.